 - Are there alternatives that make more sense?

-Some municipalities throughout North American and I’m sure around the world to have large composting or organics collection programs in place where the homeowner can either leave at the curb or drop off at a depos their recyclable and biodegradable waste.
-Many of these programs will also accept pet waste as well.
-Usually, as long as it is wrapped up in a separate biodegradable plastic bag or something similar.
+Some municipalities throughout North America and around the world have large composting or organics collection programs in place where the homeowner can either leave at the curb or drop-off at a depot their recyclable and biodegradable waste.
+Many of these programs will also accept pet waste as well, usually as long as it is wrapped up in a separate biodegradable plastic bag or something similar.

 What types of composting can be used to compost kitty litter?

-There are many different types of composting available when it comes to kitchen and yard wastes like trench, hot pile and vermicomposting but when it comes to dealing with your pet’s waste such as cat litter there really is only one way that it should be dealt with.
-In a pile or compost bin of its own.
+Many different types of composting are available when it comes to kitchen and yard waste, like a trench system, hot pile, and vermicomposting, but when dealing with your pet’s waste, such as cat litter, there really is only one way that it should be dealt with.
+And that would be in a hot compost pile.

-If you have space in your yard, I highly recommend that you keep the cat litter or pet waste compost pile separate from the one that you would have for general kitchen scraps and yard waste.
-The reason is that unlike the food and yard waste compost, you really shouldn’t risk any incomplete cat litter waste ending up in your gardens.
+If you have space in your yard, I highly recommend keeping the cat litter or pet waste compost pile separate, at least initially, from the compost pile you already have for general kitchen scraps and yard waste.
+The reason is that, unlike the food and yard waste compost, you shouldn’t risk any incomplete cat litter waste in your gardens.

 Where can you use the finished cat litter compost?